-Title IX, Harassment, Intimidation, Discrimination & Bullying Policy
+APPENDIX E- Title IX, Harassment, Intimidation, Discrimination & Bullying Policy

 Across the Bridge Foundation DBA Downtown College Preparatory Charter School ("DCP") believes all students have the right to a safe and civil learning environment.
 Discrimination, sexual harassment, harassment, intimidation, and bullying are all disruptive behaviors, which interfere with students' ability to learn, negatively affect student engagement, diminish school safety, and contribute to a hostile school environment.
-As such, DCP prohibits any acts of discrimination, harassment, sexual harassment, intimidation, and bullying related to school activity or school attendance.
-This policy is inclusive of instances that occur on any area of the school campus, at school-sponsored events and activities, regardless of location, through school-owned technology, and through other electronic means, consistent with this policy.
+As such, DCP prohibits any acts of discrimination, harassment, sexual harassment, intimidation, and bullying altogether.
+This policy is inclusive of instances that occur on any area of the school campus, at school-sponsored events and activities, regardless of location, through school-owned technology, and through other electronic means.
+See Title IX policy for further information and procedures for sexual harassment.

-As used in this policy, "discrimination, sexual harassment, intimidation, and bullying" describe the intentional conduct, including verbal, physical, written communication, or cyber bullying, including cyber sexual bullying, that is based on the actual or perceived characteristics of disability, age, gender, gender identity, gender expression, nationality, ancestry, race or ethnicity, immigration status, religion, religious affiliation, sexual orientation, pregnancy, childbirth or related medical conditions, marital status, age, or association with a person or group with one or more of these actual or perceived characteristics or any other basis protected by federal, state, local law, ordinance or regulation.
-In addition, bullying encompasses any conduct described in the definitions set forth in this policy.
+As used in this policy, discrimination, harassment, intimidation, and bullying are described as the intentional conduct, including verbal, physical, written communication, or cyberbullying, based on the actual or perceived characteristics of mental or physical disability, sex (including pregnancy and related conditions), sexual orientation, gender, gender identity, gender expression, nationality (including national origin, country of origin, and citizenship), race or ethnicity (including ancestry, color, ethnic group identification, ethnic background, and traits historically associated with race, including, but not limited to, hair texture and protective hairstyles such as braids, locks, and twist), immigration status, religion (including agnosticism and atheism), religious affiliation, medical condition, genetic information, marital status, age, or association with a person or group with one or more of these actual or perceived characteristics or based on any other characteristic protected under applicable state or federal law, or local ordinance.
+Hereafter, such actions are referred to as "misconduct prohibited by this Policy."

-To the extent possible, DCP will make reasonable efforts to prevent students from being discriminated against, sexually harassed, harassed, intimidated and/or bullied, and will take action to investigate, respond, and address any reports of such behaviors in a timely manner.
-DCP staff who witness acts of discrimination, harassment, intimidation, and bullying will take immediate steps to intervene, so long as it is safe to do so.
+To the extent possible, DCP will make reasonable efforts to prevent students from being discriminated against, harassed, intimidated and/or bullied, and will take action to investigate, respond, address, and report on such behaviors in a timely manner.
+DCP staff who witness acts of misconduct prohibited by this Policy will take immediate steps to intervene when safe to do so.

-Moreover, DCP will not condone or tolerate misconduct prohibited by this Policy by any employee, independent contractor or other person with which DCP does business, or any other individual, student, or actions and relationships, regardless of position or gender.
-DCP will promptly and thoroughly investigate any complaint of such misconduct prohibited by this Policy and take appropriate corrective action, if warranted.
+Moreover, DCP will not condone or tolerate misconduct prohibited by this Policy by any employee, independent contractor or other person with whom DCP does business, or any other individual, student, or volunteer.
+This policy applies to all employees, students, or volunteer actions and relationships, regardless of position or gender.
+DCP will promptly and thoroughly investigate and respond to any complaint of misconduct prohibited by this Policy in a manner that is not deliberately indifferent and will take appropriate corrective action, if warranted.
+DCP complies with all applicable state and federal laws and regulations and local ordinances in its investigation of and response to reports of misconduct prohibited by this Policy.